Skip To Main Content

 PSAT & SAT Testing at LWHS | Now Digital for both PSAT & SAT

-On Wednesday, October 23rd, LWHS will host the PSAT and SAT College Board exams.
-This day is called 'Super Wednesday' and all high schools in LWSD participate.
-Below is information on what to expect, sign up and deadline information.
+On Wednesday, October 23rd, LWHS hosted the PSAT and SAT College Board exams.
+This day is called 'Super Wednesday' and all high schools in LWSD participated.

 Still want to take the SAT?
 Need SAT Practice?
 Find additional practice resources here: